ROMAN ROUTEWAYS

 The Roman features contained pottery largely dating from the 1st & 2nd century AD.
 The features themselves probably represent the remains of a field system contemporary with the known Roman temple, less than 300m to the south.
 It is thought that agricultural activities on the site may have helped provide food, especially grain, for the religious complex.
 This evidence is supported by a box-flue tile from a hypocaust, found in the fill of one of the ditches, indicating a substantial Roman building near by.

-Simon West, Field Archaeologist for Verulamium Museum , carried out an archaeological evaluation ahead of development work at the squash court Wood Lane Close, Wood Lane End for Wilcon Homes Ltd. This was carried out during two weeks in January and February earlier this year.
-(1995) A full copy of the report should be available at Leverstock Green and Hemel Libraries.
+Simon West, Field Archaeologist for Verulamium Museum , carried out an archaeological evaluation ahead of development work at the squash court Wood Lane Close, Wood Lane End for Wilcon Homes Ltd. This was carried out during two weeks in January and February earlier 1995.
+A full copy of the report should be available at Leverstock Green and Hemel Libraries.
 Below is Simon West's summary of the evaluation:

 During the course of this (evaluation), four trenches were opened which confirmed the presence of very limited Roman deposits as well as several extensive areas of modern disturbance, predominantly sewer and drainage trenches.
 The site also appears to have been levelled for the tarmac surface of the squash club car park, incorporating a foundation rubble layer to a depth of up to c.0.5m.